nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures.md

 This analysis addresses a key gap in knowledge and gives valuable insights which can inform the use and management of medicines in care homes to help improve health outcomes, quality of care and ensure value. __It should however be noted that data from the 2020/21 financial year was at the height of the COVID-19 pandemic and data from the 2021/22 financial year was toward the end of the pandemic.__ Prescribing patterns may change in subsequent years.

-See the Methodology page for further details, or the methodology described in full on a [blog post on RPubs](https://rpubs.com/nhsbsa-data-analytics/methodology).
+See the <a onclick="internalLink('Methodology');">Methodology</a> page for further details, or the methodology described in full on a [blog post on RPubs](https://rpubs.com/nhsbsa-data-analytics/methodology).

 ## Overall prescribing for care home patients aged 65 and over